trinodb/trino-go-client/README.md

 Default:        empty
 ```

-The `session_properties` parameter must contain valid parameters accepted by the presto server.
-Run `SHOW SESSION` in presto to get the current list.
+The `session_properties` parameter must contain valid parameters accepted by the Trino server.
+Run `SHOW SESSION` in Trino to get the current list.

 ##### `custom_client`